NazmusSayad/uni-run/README.md

-Here is the corrected grammar for your document:

 # uni-run

 `uni-run` is a versatile CLI tool designed to run various types of scripts, including but not limited to JavaScript, TypeScript, Python, Java, HTML, SASS, Lua, and more.
 It provides a unified interface to execute scripts with additional features like watching for file changes, benchmarking execution time, and more.